galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > >
 > {: .quote author="Richard Lewontin and Richard Levins" cite="The dialectical biologist"}
 >
-> Similarly, these authors consider that the description of evolution as producing order is also deeply ideological.
+> Similarly, these authors consider that **the description of evolution as producing order is also deeply ideological**.
+An alternative conception is represented by the *[disorder-function paradigm]({% link topics/transcriptomics/tutorials/differential-isoform-expression/slides.html#19})*.
 In this sense, evolution is neither a fact nor a theory, but a way of organising knowledge about the world.
 >
 {: .comment}